frame-lang/frame-lang.github.io/_tabs/notation.md

 ##
 ```

-Currently Frame generates and object-oriented class for each system specification.
-However, this does not preclude other ways to implement system control and will be an interesting topic for research in the future.
+Currently Frame generates an object-oriented class for each system specification document.
+However, this does not preclude other ways to implement system controllers which will be an interesting research topic for the future.

-Frame is highly opinionated about the internal structure of a system and currently specifies a composition of four sequential (but optional) "blocks":
+Frame is highly opinionated about the internal structure of system controllers and currently specifies a composition of four sequential (but optional) "blocks":

 1. Interface
 2. State Machine